 9:00 am—Event Begins

 3:00 pm—Culminating Performance (Morgan Hall, Bailey Performance Center)

-Participating students are required to complete the following forms, as required by university policy:
+Participating students under the age of 18 are required to complete the following forms, as required by university policy:

 - KSU Minor Code of Conduct for Participants

 - KSU Minors Emergency Contact and Medical Authorization

 Forms will be sent to participants via email and must be submitted at registration on the day of the event.

 Nancy Conley is an Assistant Professor of String Music Education at Kennesaw State University, where she teaches coursework in string technique, pedagogy, and literature.
 In addition, Dr. Conley supervises student teachers, leads the KSU String Project, and conducts the KSU Philharmonic.
 She also serves as the faculty advisor to the KSU collegiate chapter of ASTA.

 Dr. Conley received the Ph.D. in music education with a viola performance cognate from Michigan State University, the M.M. in performance from Binghamton University, and the B.M. in music education and performance from Ithaca College.
 Before pursuing her doctoral degree, Dr. Conley was a public school music educator in upstate New York, where she taught elementary, middle, and high school instrumental music for seventeen years.
 An active performer while teaching, Dr. Conley played with the Binghamton Philharmonic, Tri-Cities Opera Company, and the Edgewood String Quartet.
 As a doctoral student, she performed with the Lansing (MI) Symphony, and was a member of the Orchestra of Northern New York in Potsdam while teaching at the Crane School of Music.
 She currently plays with string quartets in the Atlanta area.